Phuire-Research/Round8/README.md

 **Measurable Proof**: Verifiable proven reference table is attached to this repository.
 Which a complete test suite for addition and subtraction alongside logical operators.

-**Result**: Round8 store 7% more data than hex binary operations starting at 16-bits.
+**Result**: Round8 store 7% more data than hex binary at all bit ranges.

 **Validation**: Empirically verified through controlled benchmark testing.

-Due to the system utilizing combinations of a Base 72 System.
-In theory this stores 72^11th digits.
-Roughly 10x more than Hex.

-But the range between 3-15 bits, is less and Hex.
-Meaning the True Upper Range given current methods is Unknown.

-Note this is not a true counting replacement.
+Note this is not a Number replacement.
 We have a variant Base 100 System called RoundX.
 That will be extend the Series for some Time, but would exist on top of Round8.

-**How** How do we save 7% on all energy use in the world?
+**Why?** What can we save if we factor in all computation and communications it factors out to a rising 6% of a nation's energy use.
 What is the most expensive computer operation?
 Accessing memory.
-With Round8 we surpass Hex at just 16bits.
+With Round8 we Hex across the board at a minimum of 7% **More Value** in the same Space.
 It's clean, it's provable, and can be a drop be made a replacement for Hex.
 We can *UnHex Binary*.

+But 7% is only the beginning as the means of being Quantum resistant also brings another jaw breaking cost savings.
+That we cannot disclose.

 ## Test Coverage